Christopher Lee Dies At Level 93

 “I haven’t spent my entire career playing the guy in the bad hat, although I have to say that the bad guy is frequently much more interesting than the good guy,” Lee said of his career.

-Lee experienced a career renaissance in the 2000s thanks to key roles Guitar_Sarumanin two massive Hollywood trilogies: He played the wizard Saruman in The Lord of the Rings saga (and played the role again in Peter Jackson’s Rings prequel trilogy, The Hobbit), and the Sith lord Count Dooku in the Star Wars prequels.
+Lee experienced a career renaissance in the 2000s thanks to key roles in two massive Hollywood trilogies: He played the wizard Saruman in The Lord of the Rings saga (and played the role again in Peter Jackson’s Rings prequel trilogy, The Hobbit), and the Sith lord Count Dooku in the Star Wars prequels.
 In 2009, Lee received a knighthood from Queen Elizabeth II.
 At the time, the actor noted, “To be a legend, you’ve either got to be dead, or excessively old.”

 Lee’s last major onscreen appearance came in The Hobbit: The Battle of the Five Armies.
 He was cast alongside Uma Thurman in the forthcoming The 11th, but that film is not scheduled for release until next year.
 In his later years, he also expressed an interest in heavy metal, even releasing a Christmas album of songs in the genre.